prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - RPM should create `.buildinfo`.

-- There is a starting point at <https://github.com/woju/RPMbuildinfo> as shell script which produce similiar files than Debian.
+- There is a starting point at <https://github.com/woju/RPMbuildinfo> as shell script which produce similar files than Debian.

 - Debian `.buildinfo` can be found at <https://manpages.Debian.org/unstable/dpkg-dev/deb-buildinfo.5.en.html>